arnavk1872/Krypt/README.md

 5. All transactions are recorded on the blockchain, creating a transparent and immutable ledger of financial activities.

 Krypt is a powerful tool for anyone looking to send and receive cryptocurrencies in a decentralized, secure, and transparent manner.
 It leverages blockchain technology and smart contracts to enhance the trustworthiness and efficiency of cryptocurrency transactions.

-Please provide more specific details if you'd like a more in-depth explanation or have any specific aspects you want to highlight.